 Hot cornbread or muffins go well alongside seasoned greens and beans.
 (There is a moist and flavorful cornbread recipe in Chocolate Snowball cookbook.)
 Stir some rice into the pot and you have Hoppin’ John, another Southern US original.
 Or serve on top of steamed brown rice.

-I send a rampage of appreciation to all my readers.
+A rampage of appreciation to you all.
 Wishing you a healthy, wealthy and lucky 2014.
 It’s going to be an awesome year!

 - 2 cups black-eyed peas